Learn Italian Words Free

-This app is more basic than the others we have recommended but it is also a useful tool for Italian students because it starts with the most basic phrases along with vocabulary and their pronunciation for day to day situations like how to do the shopping, numbers and health.
+This app is more basic than the others we have recommended but it is also a useful tool for Italian students because it starts with the most basic phrases along with vocabulary and their pronunciation for day-to-day situations like how to do the shopping, numbers and health.

-This app could be very beneficial because students can learn how to perfectly pronounce vocabulary, one of the most difficult things about learning Italian.
+This app could be very beneficial because students can learn how to pronounce vocabulary, one of the most difficult things about learning Italian.
 Having said this, ‘Learn Italian’ probably shouldn’t be used as a substitute for Italian lessons as it doesn’t teach the most important grammar rules, it only teaches vocabulary.

 One drawback is that it also has an undeniably less fun and interactive interface, and also many of the more important and advanced lessons (like accommodation, housing and work) are reserved only for premium members which costs £4.99.

 Mosalingua is an excellent app for students who want to improve their Italian (especially their vocabulary), which has developed its own unique and effective way of teaching Italian words and phrases.

 Students begin by choosing the amount of time they want to spend learning every day and then can take a test to establish their Italian level or choose it themselves.
 The app consists of learning 5 words or phrases at a time from flash cards before using different methods to try and memorise them, students can learn some of the basics of the language, like how to introduce themselves, but also some can learn words and phrases that are essential to be able to live in Italy, like going to the doctors or how to deal with emergencies, making this app also suitable for more intermediate Italian students.

 One very useful feature of this app is that you can choose the words or phrases that you want to learn, giving a more student-directed learning experience.